-Are hooded litter boxes better, and do cats actually prefer covered litter boxes?
+Are hooded litter boxes better, and do cats prefer covered cat litter boxes?

 I will be brutally honest with you.
 You’ve probably heard people say that the covered cat’s litter boxes are designed for humans while the open litter boxes are designed for cats.

 It’s important to substantiate facts from myths.
-This is why I am dedicated to offer you amazingly simple factual truths that will help you stand out in your cat care experience.
+This is why I am dedicated to offering you amazingly simple factual truths that will help you stand out in your cat care experience.